Naoghuman/lib-action/README.md

 ### handle(ActionTransferModel model)<a name="HandleActionTransferModel" />

-and how the above defined action is fired.
+TODO UPDATE and how the above defined action is fired.
 ```java
 final ActionTransferModel model = new ActionTransferModel();
 model.setActionKey(ACTION__OPEN_DREAM__FROM_NAVIGATION);